• Skip to primary navigation

 Seriously….who wants to do that?

-OTA firmware updates, which are sometimes called FOTA (Firmware Over The Air), changes all that.
+OTA firmware updates, which are sometimes called FOTA (Firmware Over The Air), change all that.

 Easy peasy.